Adam Smith Fellowship

 The Graduate Research Fellowship provides dissertation research support to outstanding doctoral students undertaking independent research on issues related to crime and justice.

 Each year, Rotary will select up to 70 Fellows to study at one of the seven Rotary Centers worldwide.
-These Rotary World Peace Fellows will begin two-year master's-level degree programs in conflict resolution, peace studies, and international relations at one of the seven Rotary Centers.
+The Rotary World Peace Fellows will begin two-year master's-level degree programs in conflict resolution, peace studies, and international relations at one of the seven Rotary Centers.
 Each Rotary district may nominate one candidate for a world-competitive selection process.

 Fellows are in residence at Stanford for periods ranging from between two weeks to and two academic quarters (or one semester).
 Fellowships are designed to facilitate research toward an article- or book-length study on a topic related to the politics and governance of the United States west of the Mississippi, western Canada, and/or northwestern Mexico.
 Each fellow will receive a stipend of $3,000-$20,000, depending on rank and on length of stay.

-Most support from the Council goes to predissertation, dissertation, and postdoctoral fellowships, offered through annual, peer-reviewed competitions.
+Most support from the Council goes to pre-dissertation, dissertation, and postdoctoral fellowships, offered through annual, peer-reviewed competitions.
 Some programs offer summer institutes, advanced research grants, and grants for professionals and practitioners to conduct research.
 Most support individual researchers, rather than groups or institutions.
 Although SSRC fellowship and grant programs take a variety of forms, they share the goals of supporting innovative knowledge production and of building research capacity in areas of critical social importance.

 The American Council of Learned Societies will offer support for writing dissertations in Southeast European studies in all disciplines of the humanities and the social sciences.
 Amount: up to $17,000.
-Tenure: One year beginning between June 1 and September 1.

 The American Antiquarian Society (AAS) will award to qualified scholars a number of short-term and long-term visiting research fellowships during the year June 1 - May 31.
 Several categories of awards are offered and funding is available from the National Endowment for the Humanities for four to twelve months' residency at the Society.